Dual Use Research of Concern

 life sciences research that, based on current understanding, can be reasonably anticipated to provide knowledge, information, products, or technologies that could be directly misapplied to pose a significant threat with broad potential consequences to public health and safety, agricultural crops and other plants, animals, the environment, materiel, or national security.

 DURC is overseen by Penn State's Internal Review Entity (IRE).
 The general purpose of the IRE is to preserve the benefits of DURC while minimizing the risks of misuse of the knowledge, information, products, or technologies provided by such research.
 Before receipt of one or more of the following 15 select agents and toxins, Penn State researchers must have IRE approval.
 See Policy RP10 - Dual Use Research of Concern for more details.

 Avian influenza virus (highly pathogenic)Bacillus anthracisBotulinum neurotoxin of any quantityBurkholderia malleiBurkholderia pseudomalleiEbola virusFoot-and-mouth disease virusFrancisella tularensisMarburg virusReconstructed 1918 Influenza virus 'Rinderpest virusToxin-producing strains of Clostridium botulinumVariola major virus Variola minor virusYersinia pestis

 The Office for Research Protections (ORP) is responsible for coordinating DURC reviews and approvals for all University campuses and colleges except for the College of Medicine.
 The Office of the Vice Dean for Research is responsible for coordinating DURC reviews and approvals at the College of Medicine.

 Before research can begin, researchers must ensure that they, and all the personnel involved in the research, have received education and training regarding DURC.
-At this time, DURC training can be accomplished by reviewing and understanding the following slides prepared by the Program on Biosecurity and Biosafety Policy at NIH: http://absaconference.org/absaconfwp/wp-content/uploads/2014/06/III-1-Harris-1100.pdf.
+The ORP offers DURC training online through the CITI Program, and the ORP is automatically notified when someone has completed the training.